Double Any Room’s Potential With the Best Murphy Beds

 Most do, but some, like the Lori Wall Bed we listed, are designed without one.
 A piston mechanism makes a Murphy bed easier to fold and unfold, while beds without a piston tend to be lighter and easier to move.

-Q: On average, how long do Murphy beds last?
+Q: On average, how long does a Murphy bed last?

 If you’re sleeping on a Murphy bed nightly, we recommend replacing the mattress once every few years, while the structure itself can last as long as a decade.
 In a guest room or another space where it gets less use, both bed and mattress can be used as long as they’re still comfortable.